 HCAP is not eligible to be used to assist new development sites to meet any local, state, or federal stormwater mandates.
 HCAP is intended to retrofit existing infrastructure.
-At the end of three years after the developed site has been completed and stabilized and an occupancy permit has been issued, an applicant is eligible to apply.
+Generally, new construction is considered concluded when the site's construction activity has ended, the equipment and materials are removed, the site is stabilized and properly vegetated, coverage under the Construction General Permit is terminated (if applicable) and an occupancy permit (if applicable) has been issued.
+An applicant is eligible to apply for HCAP after the conclusion of new construction activity.